kennedysgarage/keystone/README.md

 ## Geoluhread

-Geoluhread is starting place in the construction of web apps.
+Geoluhread (yellow-red) is starting place in the construction of web apps.

 ## Features
  * Launch Image